Why Sleep Out?

 - Lights out from 10pm – no noise, just you and the attempt to get some sleep.

-- Enjoy a breakfast roll before heading home to wash, sleep and get warm – which isn’t an option for the thousands who have to sleep rough every night.
+- Enjoy some breakfast with us before heading home to wash, sleep and get warm – which isn’t an option for the thousands who have to sleep rough every night.

 How Can I Get Involved?